Using JWST transits and occultations to determine $\sim1\%$ stellar radii and temperatures of low-mass stars: Methods

 We performed a global model of the \thisstar \ system using \exofasttwo \ and the data described in \S \ref{sec:obs}.
 We used the default options as outlined in \citet{Eastman:2019}, except the following.

 We opted not to use the default MIST evolutionary model and instead used a prior on the $k_S$ apparent magnitude and the recently integrated \citet{Mann:2019} \ks-\mstar \ relation, as the dynamical relation is much more reliable for low-mass stars.
-We fit a spline \citep{Vanderburg:2014} and changed the default knot spacing from 0.75 days to 0.4 days to remove the phase curve variability of the JWST extracted light curve.
+We fit a spline \citep{Vanderburg:2014} and changed the default knot spacing from 0.75 days to 0.4 days to remove the phase-curve variability of the JWST extracted light curve.
 The value of the knot spacing was an appropriate compromise between being much smaller than the period ($\sim0.25\times$) in order to take out the phase variations, but much larger than the transit duration ($\sim10\times$) so as to not bias the transit shape.

 We fit a secondary eclipse to the JWST data due the fact that it was noticeably observed in the light curve and provided a strong constraint on the eccentricity (see equations \ref{eq:ecosw} to \ref{eq:delta_alonso}).
-We disabled the constraint from the limb darkening tables \citep{Claret:2017} because the light curve was capable of constraining this on its own, there is no constraint given by \citet{Claret:2017} for the JWST MIRI LRS Slitless prism, and theoretically predicted limb darkening coefficients can be especially poor for low-mass stars \citep{Patel:2022}.
+We disabled the constraint from the limb-darkening tables \citep{Claret:2017} because the light curve was capable of constraining this on its own, there is no constraint given by \citet{Claret:2017} for the JWST MIRI LRS Slitless prism, and theoretically predicted limb-darkening coefficients can be especially poor for low-mass stars \citep{Patel:2022}.

 We detrended FLWO and MEarth light curves with airmass simultaneously with the fit, following the procedure in the discovery paper \citep{Charbonneau:2009}.